Major Groups > Polypores > Laetiporus sulphureus

 Description:

-Flesh: Thick; soft and watery when young, becoming tough, eventually crumbling away; white to pale yellow.
+Flesh: Thick; soft and watery when young, becoming tougher and eventually becoming chalky and crumbling away; white to pale yellow; not changing when sliced.

 Spore Print: White.